realityexpander/How_to_program_from_ground_up/04-DataStructures.md

 # Data Structures
 - ### BIG IDEA — It's easier for humans to deal with names of structures that represent data in memory than hex code addresses.

+  > # "How something is arranged is 80 IQ points of the problem."
+  > ## — Alan Kay

   - "Data structures" is the overall name for the various named concepts for common ways humans have invented to represent data, and often predate modern computing.
   - They represent real world items and concepts in a way that a computer can be programmed to represent and solve a problem.
   - For example, a "list" is a common data structure for a series of "items" in a specific order.
     - A list can be used to represent a "orders to be shipped," "to-do items" or a "names and addresses to send a letter to."
     - Each item in the list is called an "element" or "item" or "member" of the list.
     - Items in lists can be accessed by their "index" which is a number that represents the position of the item in the list count from the beginning of the list.

   > - 100+ Computer Science Concepts Explained in less than 15 minutes
   >   - https://www.youtube.com/watch?v=-uleG_Vecis
   > - 10 Math Concepts for Programmers